svenwal/kong-plugin-icap/README.md

 [AntonyGor](https://github.com/AntonyGor)
 [jeremyjpj0916](https://github.com/jeremyjpj0916)

-Feel free topen issues, or refer to the [Contribution Gidelines](./CONTRIBUTING.md) if you have any questions.
+Feel free to open issues, or refer to the [Contribution Gidelines](./CONTRIBUTING.md) if you have any questions.